paglimo/beegfs-go/watch/README.md

 information to determine what message it should send first (for example the expected next event in the sequence for this subscriber).

-When a gRPC subscriber is properly implemented, BeeWatch provides the following
+When a gRPC subscriber is properly implemented, Watch provides the following
 guarantees:

-* As long as buffer space is available on the BeeWatch server, events will not be dropped due to a network issue or the subscriber disconnecting due to a planned/unplanned reboot.
+* As long as buffer space is available on the Watch server, events will not be dropped due to a network issue or the subscriber disconnecting due to a planned/unplanned reboot.
 * Events will only be sent once (no duplicate events).